astropy/astropy/docs/config/index.rst

 Item Types and Validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If not otherwise specified, a `ConfigurationItem` gets its type from the type of the `defaultvalue` it is given when it is created.
+If not otherwise specified, a `~astropy.config.ConfigurationItem` gets its type from the type of the ``defaultvalue`` it is given when it is created.
 The item can only be set to be an object of this type.
 Hence::

     SOME_SETTING = ConfigurationItem('some_setting', 1, 'A description.')